Tequila (Jax Jones, Martin Solveig and Raye song)

-"Tequila" is a song by British DJ Jax Jones and French DJ Martin Solveig under their alias Europa, with vocals from British singer Raye, released as a single on 21 February 2020.
+"Tequila" is a song by British DJ Jax Jones and French DJ Martin Solveig under their alias Europa, with vocals from British singer-songwriter Raye, released as a single on 21 February 2020.
 While this marks the first time Solveig and Raye collaborated, it is the second time Jones and Raye, as well as Jones and Solveig worked together, on "You Don't Know Me" and "All Day and Night", respectively.

 Background

 Jones first introduced the song at the Brooklyn nightclub "Elsewhere" on 20 April 2019.
 The song was then described as "characteristically bass-heavy" and "uptempo".
 During an interview on 23 January 2020, Raye revealed that the song would be out soon and that it is the "only other record" her and Jones had written together.
 On 4 February 2020, Jones posted a clip of himself preparing a meal in the kitchen with a snippet of the song playing as he opens a pot.
 He went on to post a clip of the trio at the video set in front of a green screen.